This post may contain affiliate links. For more info please read our disclosure.

 Digital cameras photo sharing abilities have improved but limitations such as being on the same network or QR code scanning to synch makes the process complicated.
 For now, with digital cameras, you want to make sure you have an SD card to store the photos on, and then if you want to access them for any reason, you have to go to the trouble of transferring them onto your computer.

 With a smartphone, you can instantaneously share any photos you’ve captured with friends, social media, and the world.
 Just snap a photo, and you’re off!
 With messaging apps like WhatsApp, you can easily share photos without incurring SMS charges.
 With photo-based social media apps like Instagram and Snapchat, you can update friends and followers in real time.
 Digital cameras have nowhere near this kind of immediacy.

 Quick Photo Editing

 An advantage of smartphones is that they can directly edit the photos once you’ve taken them.
 A digital camera just can’t compete with a smartphone and a photo editor.
 Often, the camera app itself will have a myriad of effects and filters you can apply either before or after you take the photo.
-And if that’s not enough for you, there are tons of apps that offer a wide range of editing capabilities, from the playful Line Camera app, where you can apply static or animated stickers and borders, to the more technical Snapseed app.
+And if that’s not enough for you, there are tons of apps that offer a wide range of editing capabilities, where you can apply fantastic filters, animations, stickers, or photo borders.

 Synching Across All Devices